-You may experience a serious reaction while you receive or within 24 hours after receiving a dose of rituximab injection.
-These reactions usually happen after the first dose of rituximab and may cause death.
-You will receive each dose of rituximab in a medical facility, and a doctor or nurse will monitor you carefully while you are receiving the medication.
-You will receive certain medications to help prevent an allergic reaction before you receive each dose of rituximab.
-Tell your doctor if you have ever had a reaction to rituximab injection or if you have or have ever had an irregular heartbeat, chest pain, other heart problems, or lung problems.
-If you experience any of the following symptoms, tell your doctor or other health care provider immediately: hives; rash; itching; swelling of the lips, tongue, or throat; difficulty breathing or swallowing; dizziness; fainting; shortness of breath, wheezing; headache; pounding or irregular heartbeat; fast or weak pulse; loss of consciousness;pale or bluish skin; pain in the chest that may spread to other parts of the upper body; weakness; excessive tiredness; or heavy sweating.
+You may experience a serious reaction while you receive or within 24 hours after receiving a dose of a rituximab injection product.
+These reactions usually happen during the first dose of a rituximab injection product and may cause death.
+You will receive each dose of a rituximab injection product in a medical facility, and a doctor or nurse will monitor you carefully while you are receiving the medication.
+You will receive certain medications to help prevent an allergic reaction before you receive each dose of a rituximab injection product.
+Tell your doctor if you have ever had a reaction to a rituximab product or if you have or have ever had an irregular heartbeat, chest pain, other heart problems, or lung problems.
+If you experience any of the following symptoms, tell your doctor or other healthcare provider immediately: hives; rash; itching; swelling of the lips, tongue, or throat; difficulty breathing or swallowing; dizziness; fainting; shortness of breath, wheezing; headache; pounding or irregular heartbeat; fast or weak pulse; pale or bluish skin; pain in the chest that may spread to other parts of the upper body; weakness; or heavy sweating.
 Your doctor may stop the infusion, and may treat the reaction with other medications.

-Rituximab has caused severe skin and mouth reactions.
-These reactions have caused death.
+Rituximab injection products have caused severe, life-threatening skin and mouth reactions.
 If you experience any of the following symptoms, tell your doctor immediately: painful sores or ulcers on the skin, lips, or mouth; blisters; rash; or peeling skin.

-Some people who received rituximab developed progressive multifocal leukoencephalopathy (PML; a rare infection of the brain that cannot be treated, prevented, or cured and that usually causes death or severe disability) during or after their treatment.
-If you experience any of the following symptoms, call your doctor immediately: new or sudden changes in thinking or confusion; difficulty talking or walking; loss of balance; loss of strength; new or sudden changes in vision, or any other unusual symptoms that develop suddenly.
+Some people who received a rituximab injection product developed progressive multifocal leukoencephalopathy (PML; a rare infection of the brain that cannot be treated, prevented, or cured and that usually causes death or severe disability) during or after their treatment.
+If you experience any of the following symptoms, call your doctor immediately: new or sudden changes in thinking or confusion; difficulty talking or walking; loss of balance; loss of strength; new or sudden changes in vision; or any other unusual symptoms that develop suddenly.

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your body's response to rituximab.
+Your doctor will order certain lab tests to check your body's response to a rituximab injection product.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with rituximab injection and each time you receive the medication.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.

-Talk to your doctor about the risks of using rituximab injection.
+Talk to your doctor about the risks of using a rituximab injection product.

 Why is this medication prescribed?

-Rituximab is used alone or with other medications to treat certain types of non-Hodgkin's lymphoma (NHL; a type of cancer that begins in a type of white blood cells that normally fights infection).
-Rituximab injection products are also used in adults with other medications to treat chronic lymphocytic leukemia (CLL; a type of cancer that begins in the white blood cells).
-Rituximab injection products (Rituxan, Ruxience, Truxima) are also used in adults with methotrexate (Otrexup, Rasuvo, Xatmep, others) to treat the symptoms of rheumatoid arthritis (RA; a condition in which the body attacks its own joints, causing pain, swelling, and loss of function) in people who have already been treated with a certain type of medication called a tumor necrosis factor (TNF) inhibitor.
-Rituximab injection products (Rituxan, Riabni, Ruxience, Truxima) are also used in adults and children 2 years of age and older along with other medications to treat granulomatosis with polyangiitis (Wegener's Granulomatosis) and microscopic polyangiitis which are conditions in which the body attacks its own veins and other blood vessels, which causes damage to organs, such as the heart and lungs.
+Rituximab injection products are used in adults alone or with other medications to treat various types of non-Hodgkin's lymphoma (NHL; a type of cancer that begins in a type of white blood cells that normally fights infection).
+Rituximab injection products are also used in adults with other medications to treat chronic lymphocytic leukemia (CLL; a type of cancer of the white blood cells).
+Rituximab injection products (Rituxan, Ruxience, Truxima) are also used in adults with methotrexate (Otrexup, Rasuvo, Xatmep, others) to treat the symptoms of rheumatoid arthritis (RA; a condition in which the body attacks its own joints, causing pain, swelling, and loss of function) in adults who have already been treated with a certain type of medication called a tumor necrosis factor (TNF) inhibitor.
+Rituximab injection products (Rituxan, Riabni, Ruxience, Truxima) are also used in adults and children 2 years of age and older along with other medications to treat granulomatosis with polyangiitis (Wegener's granulomatosis) and microscopic polyangiitis, which are conditions in which the body attacks its own veins and other blood vessels, which causes damage to organs, such as the heart and lungs.
 Rituximab injection (Rituxan) is used to treat pemphigus vulgaris (a condition that causes painful blisters on the skin and the lining the mouth, nose, throat and genitals).
 Rituximab injection products are in a class of medications called monoclonal antibodies.
-It treats NHL and CLL by killing cancer cells.
-It treats rheumatoid arthritis, granulomatosis with polyangiitis, and microscopic polyangiitis by blocking the activity of the part of the immune system that may damage the joints, veins, and other blood vessels.
+They treat the various types of NHL and CLL by killing cancer cells.
+Certain rituximab injection products also treat rheumatoid arthritis, granulomatosis with polyangiitis, microscopic polyangiitis, and pemphigus vulgaris by blocking the activity of the part of the immune system that may damage the joints, veins, and other blood vessels.

 How should this medicine be used?

-Rituximab comes as a solution (liquid) to be injected into a vein.
-Rituximab is administered by a doctor or nurse in a medical office or infusion center.
+Rituximab injection products come as a solution (liquid) to be injected into a vein.
+Rituximab injection products are administered by a doctor or nurse in a medical office or infusion center.
 Your dosing schedule will depend on the condition that you have, the other medications you are using, and how well your body responds to treatment.

-Rituximab must be given slowly.
-It may take several hours or longer to receive your first dose of rituximab, so you should plan to spend most of the day at the medical office or infusion center.
-After the first dose, you may receive your medication more quickly, depending on how you respond to treatment.
+Rituximab injection products must be given slowly into a vein.
+It may take several hours or longer to receive your first dose of a rituximab injection product, so you should plan to spend most of the day at the medical office or infusion center.
+After the first dose, you may receive a rituximab injection product more quickly, depending on how you respond to treatment.

-You may experience symptoms such as fever, shaking chills, tiredness, headache, or nausea while you are receiving a dose of rituximab, especially the first dose.
+You may experience symptoms such as fever, shaking chills, joint pain, tiredness, headache, or nausea while you are receiving a dose of a rituximab product, especially the first dose.
 Tell your doctor or other healthcare provider if you experience these symptoms while you are receiving your medication.
 Your doctor may prescribe other medications to help prevent or relieve these symptoms.
-Your doctor will tell you to take these medications before you receive each dose of rituximab.
+Your doctor will tell you to take these medications before you receive each dose of a rituximab product.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.